Runtimes¶

 - name: claude-sonnet

-produces the same Deployment as if the agent had explicitly specified the OpenClaw image, port, workspace settings, init containers, and probes — because the runtime supplies those defaults.
+produces the same Deployment as if the agent had explicitly specified the OpenClaw image, port, init containers, and probes — because the runtime supplies those defaults.
+Workspace storage is provisioned per-agent (always defaulted to /workspace), not by the runtime.

 Bundled Runtimes¶